 The video footage captures the bee emerging as a full adult, rubbing off the remains of its cocoon and popping open the cap of the nesting leaf.
 It's a decidedly adorable sight.

-Males are often smaller than females, and they die shortly after they mate with new females that have hatched, normally within a day or two of being an adult.
-The newly-hatched females then repeat the process their mother just completed.
-Females only live for up to two months.
+Males are often smaller than females, and they die shortly after they mate with new females that have hatched.
+The newly hatched females then repeat the process their mother just completed.
+Males live for about one or two weeks; females live for up to two months.

 The leafcutter genus of bees, Megachile, is large and diverse.
 Some 1,500 species are recognized, and North America has a number of native species.
 According to the Center for Biological Diversity, Florida alone has 63 species.
 The footage above shows a leafcutter bee in the United Kingdom.